toscawidgets/tw2.core/docs/design.rst

 Second, when the form values are submitted, call :meth:`validate` on the outermost widget.
 Pass this a dictionary of the request parameters.
 It will call the same method on all contained widgets, and either return the validated data, with all conversions applied, or raise :class:`tw2.core.ValidationError`.
 In the case of a validation failure, it stores the invalid value and an error message on the affected widget.

+**Chaining Validators**

+In some cases you may want validation to succeed if any one of a number of checks pass.
+In other cases you may want validation to succeed only if the input passes `all` of a number of checks.
+For this, :mod:`tw2.core` provides the :class:`Any` and :class:`All` validators which are subclasses of the extendable :class:`CompoundValidator`.

 Implementation
 ~~~~~~~~~~~~~~